linode/docs/docs/applications/configuration-management/creating-your-first-chef-cookbook/index.md

 After the initial installation Apache needs to be configured, starting with its virtual hosts files.
 This configuration is based off of the [How to Install a LAMP Stack on Ubuntu 16.04](/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-16-04/) guide.

 1. Because multiple websites may need to be configured, Chef's attributes feature will be used to define certain aspects of the virtual hosts file(s).
-The ChefDK has a bult in command to generate the attributes directory and `default.rb` file within a cookbook.
+The ChefDK has a built in command to generate the attributes directory and `default.rb` file within a cookbook.
 Replace `~/chef-repo/cookbooks/lamp_stack` with your cookbook's path.

         chef generate attribute ~/chef-repo/cookbooks/lamp_stack default